 The Application Process

-There are three main steps we advise people on:
+There are three main steps:

 The company files a Labor Certification Application (LCA) with the U.S. Department of Labor (DOL) making all the required certifications (as listed below).